RBLXHub/Xavier/README.md

 it got flagged as malicious and blocked sharing the zip file to others, it did not happen when i tried to upload RBLXHub (RoHub) to drive

+--

 # Installation Guide

-Follow these steps to download and set up the project.
+Follow these steps to download and set up the project

 ---

 ### 1. Prerequisites
 Ensure you have a file archiver installed to extract the project files.

 * **7-Zip:** [Download 64-bit](https://www.7-zip.org/a/7z2501-x64.exe) | [Download 32-bit/x86](https://www.7-zip.org/a/7z2501.exe)
 * **WinRAR:** [Official Download](https://www.win-rar.com/postdownload.html)

-Note: If you are using Windows 11, you may use the built-in zip viewer, though installing 7-zip or WinRAR is optional but recommended.
+Note: If you are using Windows 11, you may use the built-in zip viewer, though installing 7-zip or WinRAR is optional but recommended

 ---